Meet a Few of Our Alumni

 Writing to her professors at Pacific and UC Riverside, Katie stated, "I received so much more than book knowledge from each of you, and I appreciate the opportunities I have been afforded as a result."

 Sadie Stone: Sadie was selected as the "Outstanding Senior" for Religious Studies in 2007, graduating summa cum laude.
-She recently graduated from Yale Divinity School, where she managed to meet the challenge of completing her studies while having twins!
-Sadie has just been hired (summer 2010) as Director of Youth and Children's Ministries at First United Methodist Church in Reno.
+She graduated from Yale Divinity School, where she managed to meet the challenge of completing her studies while having twins!
+She is now co-pastor of First United Methodist Church of Palo Alto.

 Lloyd Barba: A double-major in History and Religious Studies, Lloyd has graduated in 2010 and will attend the Ph.D. program in American Culture at the University of Michigan fully funded.
 He also received a fellowship from Phi Alpha Theta, the history honor society.
 Lloyd recently was accepted to present his research on the Pentecostal movement at the National Conference on Undergraduate Research (NCUR).
 He is pictured here with Dr. Carrie Schroeder.